rymdlego/note/README.md

 # Note

-**Note** is a command-line interface tool for managing notes efficiently.
+**Note** is a minimal command-line interface tool for managing notes efficiently written in Go.
 It supports creating, editing, viewing, searching notes, and includes Git integration to keep your notes synchronized and version-controlled.
 It works amazingly well with note systems like Obsidian.

 ## Features

 - Create and edit notes using your preferred text editor.
+- Scratch note functionality for instant note-taking, and piping output into a note. (`echo !! | note`)
 - Automatically save notes in the specified notes directory (`NOTES_PATH`).
-- Supports searching notes by name and content.
+- Supports searching notes by their content to easily locate what you need.
 - Git integration for version control
-- Scratch notes functionality for quick note-taking.
-- Shell autocompletion for commands and file names (supports Bash, Zsh, Fish, and PowerShell).
+- Shell autocompletion for commands AND file names (supports Bash, Zsh, Fish, and PowerShell).

 ## Quicky install (requires Go):